How to use Smart Referral Networks in Your Medical Practice

 Online medical professional referral networks help you make – and allow you to receive – more patient referrals while improving their effectiveness.
 The MedMatch Network, for example, integrates the latest technology to optimize your referral network:

 - Artificial intelligence.
-The MedMatch difference is how our network technology uses machine learning to automate your referral management process, streamlining it for you.
+The MedMatch difference is how our network technology uses machine learning to automate your referral management process, optimize use of available resources, and streamline the process.
 This eliminates the need for paper-based patient record transfers and tracking methods, reduces the risk of mistakes, and enables you to make more referrals with more confidence.

 - Interoperability.
 Your online referral network needs to stay up with the latest federal requirements for medical software interoperability.
 MedMatch software APIs are current with HL7 FHIR Release 4.0.1, and MedMatch compiles with all CMS and ONC interoperability rules.